 So, you’ve recently played at Berlin’s Tresor club which is pretty incredible, tell us all about it.

 Yeah that’s right.
 In January, I went to Berlin with the ABYSS record label owners to do some networking where I met up with a lot of people, including Jay Clarke, (Klockworks Artist and BLACKAXON Label Owner) and Espen Lauritzen who runs Krill Music.
 After a quick chat with Espen, he asked me to send over some of my music and a mix.
 After listening to my material he told me he really wanted to see me play.
 A few months later, I was approached to play at Tresor.
 It was mad.
-It was pretty surreal playing there and was completely different to what I expected.
+It was pretty surreal playing there and completely different to what I expected.

 I went to the club about a year prior as a party-goer, but playing there felt a lot different.
 I managed to get in a few hours’ sleep before my 6.30am set.
-I had no idea what time my set would finish until 30 minutes before the end, so I had to just give it my all and keep the energy going for as long as possible.
-It was an incredible moment looking up from behind the decks to people dancing and standing on the railings of the famous bars near the dj booth.
+And I had no idea what time my set would finish until 30 minutes before the end, so I had to just give it my all and keep the energy going for as long as possible.
+It was an incredible moment looking up from behind the decks to people dancing and standing on the railings of the famous bars near the DJ booth.

 Looking back, I definitely learnt a lot from the gig.
 My advice would be, if there’s a sound engineer offering help, then take it and utilise them as much as possible.